This page will aid to provide updates on key issues and developments On Campus.

 U.S. Supreme Court to Hear Case on Diversity in Higher Education

 The Fisher v.
-The University of Texas at Austin case will begin oral arguments before the Supreme Court on October 10.
+The University of Texas at Austin case held oral arguments before the Supreme Court on October 10, 2012.
 The case brings the issue of race in the admissions process back before the Court for the first time since 2003 when five justices voted to uphold a policy at the University of Michigan that allows an applicant’s race to be one of many factors considered in an admission decision.

 Recent reports of the ‘Bleach Bombs” in West Campus – Statement from Dr. Gregory, J. Vincent, Vice President for Diversity and Community Engagement

 The Austin Police Department , with the assistance of The University of Texas Police Department, is investigating reports of liquid-filled balloons being dropped on students in West Campus area.
 They have not confirmed the contents of the balloons or the motives.
 Once the facts are gathered, the two departments will be able to make a determination of next steps.

 The University is taking these incidents very seriously; such an act is considered assault.
 The newly establishedCampus Climate Response Team includes representatives from the Division of Diversity and Community Engagement, Student Affairs and University Operations.
 Team representatives from Dean of Students, Division for Diversity and Community Engagement and the UT Police Department are coordinating efforts and following up with students.